Shahla Rahimi Reynolds Public Artworks

 These concrete and steel sculptures were placed at Arbuckle Wilderness Park in Arbuckle Oklahoma.

-These concrete and steel sculptures were placed at School of the Plains in Edmond , Oklahoma.
+These concrete and steel sculptures were placed at the School of the Plains in Edmond, Oklahoma.

 OTHER SCULPTURES